Ronald Acuña Jr.'s Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Ronald Acuña Jr..

-Ronald Acuña Jr. is a professional baseball outfielder from Venezuela, currently playing for the Atlanta Braves in MLB.
-He signed with the Braves in 2014 and made his major league debut in 2018.
-Acuña quickly rose to prominence, earning the National League Rookie of the Year Award in his debut season.
-He is known for his exceptional skills and contributions to the Braves.
+Ronald Acuña Jr. is a Venezuelan professional baseball outfielder currently playing for the Atlanta Braves in MLB.
+He signed with the Braves in 2014 as an international free agent and made his major league debut in 2018.
+That same year, Acuña was awarded the National League Rookie of the Year Award for his outstanding performance.

-On August 13, 2018, Acuña became the youngest player since 1920 to hit home runs in four straight games.
+As of August 13, 2018, Acuña was the youngest player since 1920 to have hit a home run in his last four games.

 On April 22, 2024, Acuña recorded his 190th career stolen base, setting a franchise record in steals since the Braves moved to Atlanta in 1966.